shemetz/pf2e-modifiers-matter/Readme.md

 The color will be a strong red/green for an effect that directly caused a change in outcome (and was necessary for the change).
-A less striking and less saturated red/green color will be used for effects that were helpful/hurtful but not strictly necessary.
+A less striking color (yellow-green or orange) will be used for effects that were helpful/hurtful but not strictly necessary.
 For example, if you rolled a total of 17 against an enemy with AC 16, you hit (Success +1).
-If you've been currently under the effects of both Bless (+1 status bonus) and Assisting Shot (+1 circumstance bonus), then either of them would have helped you land your attack, but no one of them was necessary for the attack, so they'll both be partially highlighted.
-If an effect was definitely not necessary for the change in outcome - due to another effect being much more impactful - the unnecessary effect will not be colored at all.
+If you've been currently under the effects of both Bless (+1 status bonus) and Assisting Shot (+1 circumstance bonus), then either of them would have helped you land your attack, but no one of them was necessary for the attack, so they'll both be "partially" highlighted.
+If an effect was definitely not necessary for the change in outcome - due to another effect being the only one essential for the change - the unnecessary effect will not be colored at all.

 ## Extra - AC conditions